-The references to external sources or websites in the Green Bond Report, with the exception of the "PostNL Green Bond Framework", are not part of the assurance engagement on the Green Bond Report.
+The references to external sources or websites in the Green Bond Report, with the exception of the "PostNL Green Bond Framework", are not part of the information as assured by us.
 We therefore do not provide assurance on this information.